-This article is medically reviewed by Dr. Saurabh Sethi, MD, MPH.
+This article is medically reviewed and edited by Dr. Saurabh Sethi, MD, MPH, Internal Medicine.

 As a highly customizable product, the VitalSleep is perfect for people who aren't satisfied with the limited options of other snoring aids.

 Snoring is known for being a nuisance.
 It's loud; it's disruptive; it can annoy your bed partners so much that they make you sleep on the couch.

 But did you know that snorers can also suffer from their own snoring?

 I'm one of those unlucky people who can actually wake myself up with my huffing and puffing.
 I might only get a few hours of sleep before my snores kick in and yank me out of dreamland.

 Not only can this frustrate me to the point of tears as I toss and turn all night, but it can also result in extreme daytime fatigue.
 I nod off at work.
 My relationships suffer.
 I get tired and cranky.

 Thankfully, I've found some great anti-snoring products during my last few years of research.